About Our Team

-Krysten started with the Waikele Community Association in March 2012 as an Administrative Assistant.
-She was born and raised here in Hawaii.
-As a graduate of James Campbell High School Krysten went on to attend Holy Names University in Oakland, CA, eventually returning to Hawaii to graduate with her Bachelors of Arts in Business Administration from the University of Hawaii – West Oahu in 2011.
+Krysten started with the Waikele Community Association in March of 2012 as an Administrative Assistant.
+She was born and raised in Hawaii.
+As a graduate of James Campbell High School, Krysten went on to earn her Bachelors of Arts degree in Business Administration from the University of Hawaii – West Oahu in 2011.

 If you are interested in working together, send us an inquiry and we will get back to you as soon as we can!